Skip to Main Content

 Failure to comply with these guidelines or conditions of the 772 permit without the prior written permission of the Regional CAEP Coordinator will result in sanctions as described below.
 Failure to comply includes, but is not limited to, the following behaviors:

-Not returning 772 permit within 2 weeks of final release date as listed on the permit.
+Not returning 772 permit completely filled out within two weeks of final release date as listed on the permit but not more than 30 days from the final release date

 Using water not approved by the Regional CAEP Coordinator.